Infisical/rust-sdk/README.md

 The SDK methods are organized into the following high-level categories:

 - `Client::builder()`: The main entry point for creating a client.
+- `client.login()`: Allows client to make authenticated requests to the API.
 - `client.secrets()`: Provides access to all CRUD operations for secrets.

 ### `secrets`